Dot gov

 • Death

 Anaplasmosis can be treated with antibiotics.
-Doxycycline is the antibiotic of choice for adults and children of all ages.
-Treatment should begin as soon as anaplasmosis is suspected.
+Doxycycline is the most effective antibiotic for adults and children of all ages.
+Treatment should begin as soon as the doctor suspects you have anaplasmosis.
 Most people treated with oral antibiotics during the early stages of anaplasmosis fully recover.

-Antibiotic treatment following a tick bite isn’t recommended to prevent anaplasmosis.
-There is no evidence this practice is effective, and it may only delay onset of the disease.
+Antibiotic treatment following a tick bite (also called tick bite prophylaxis) isn’t recommended to prevent anaplasmosis.
+There is no evidence this practice is effective.
+It may only delay onset of the disease.
 Instead, if you’re bitten by a tick, be alert for the symptoms listed above.
 Call a doctor if you develop a fever or other symptoms.

 Resources from the CDC